nestybox/sysbox-ee/docs/user-guide/images.md

     -   In environments where there is no network connection, preloading the system container with inner container is a must have.

+#### **-------- Sysbox-EE Feature Highlight --------**

+In addition, Sysbox Enterprise Edition (Sysbox-EE) has a feature called "Inner Docker Image Sharing" that maximizes sharing of preloaded inner container images across system containers.
+This **significantly** reduces the storage overhead on the host.
+See the section on [Inner Docker Image Sharing](#inner-docker-image-sharing) below for more details.

+#### **----------------------------------------------------------**

+## Approaches to Image Preloading

 There are two ways preload inner container into a system container image: